datagrok-ai/public/help/access/databases.md

     :::

 In most cases, Datagrok returns the query results as a dataframe.
-To return a value of a different data type, use the output parameter.
+To return a value of a different data type, specify the type of the output parameter.

 <details>